2026 Guide to Small Business Healthcare Plans

 With small group health insurance, the employer chooses a policy plan and then pays a fixed premium for every enrolled employee.
 The employee pays their share from their paycheck, and is covered as long as they are employed.

-Some group plans are also HSA-qualified.
+Some group health plans for small businesses are also HSA-qualified.
 This means that you can offer an additional tax-free benefit in the form of a health savings account (HSA).

 Learn More About This Option